tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Those two parts (except some parts of the transaction validation) are basically handled, or accessible and directly manipulated, by the judging party.
-But the fact that Python allows all sorts of manipulation to objects you have reference to would have made it quite hard anyway to have those two entities communicate with each other synchroneously without providing, to an attacker that would have got access to one of them, access to the other one.
+But the fact that Python allows all sorts of manipulation to objects you have reference to would have made it quite hard anyway to have those two entities communicate with each other synchronously without providing, to an attacker that would have got access to one of them, access to the other one.

 ### Keep It Simple, Stupid!
 (KISS) [kiss]

-The KISS principle is reknown outside of security too.
+The KISS principle is renown outside of security too.
 The KISS principle is more or less composed in some parts, of
 tautology: if you increase the complexity of your program, you increase the risk of bugs.
 This is pretty obvious, as one could argue that bugs have a probability to appear for every line of code.